SAP SE research snapshot

 ai Confidence

-High for audited FY2025 revenue, profit, free cash flow, backlog, price, shares, market-cap math, and Q1 2026 operational results.
+High for audited FY2025 revenue, profit, free cash flow, backlog, Q2 2026 operational results, price, shares, market-cap math, and consensus figures.
 Medium for technical levels and three-year scenarios because live market conditions, currencies, and valuation multiples change quickly.

 investment Certainty

 Medium-high.
-SAP has a clear business model, recurring revenue, high switching costs, net cash, and a meaningful cloud transition.
-Investment certainty is lower than data confidence because the return path depends on continued execution and the valuation multiple.
+SAP has a clear business model, recurring revenue, high switching costs, net cash, and a cloud transition that gained momentum in Q2 2026.
+Investment certainty is lower than data confidence because the return path depends on continued execution, AI monetization, and the valuation multiple.

 Quick verdict table